millerv2/NanoseqSnakemake/README.md

   - Principal component analysis of samples and heatmap generation (pheatmap)
 7. Present QC for raw read and alignment results (MultiQC)

-This workflow is based on and attempts to improve upon the Nextflow-based Nanoseq Bioinformatics pipeline described here (https://github.com/nf-core/nanoseq/blob/master/README.md) u
+This workflow is based on and attempts to improve upon the Nextflow-based Nanoseq Bioinformatics pipeline described here (https://github.com/nf-core/nanoseq/blob/master/README.md)